vasvjuck/LieSitPut-App/README.md

 1.  from expensive to cheaper
 2.  from cheap to expensive
 3.  by quality (from the highest quality to the lowest quality)
-- edit the product (when you click on the edit button, the admin opens the edit page).
-The admin can edit the product name, price, quality.
+- edit the product (when ADMIN clicks on the edit button, the edit page opens).
+The admin can change the product name, price, quality.
 - remove products

 2.**The USER is allowed to:**